chefspec/fauxhai/README.md

 end
 ```

-Fauxhai supports [ChefSpec](https://github.com/sethvargo/chefspec) and [rspec-chef](https://github.com/calavera/rspec-chef).
-In order to prevent polluting the README, only ChefSpec examples will be provided.
-However, there is an extensive README for each testing framework in the [examples](https://github.com/customink/fauxhai/tree/master/examples) directory.

 ## Important Note

 Fauxhai ships with a command line tool - `fauxhai`.
 This is **not** the same as Fauxhai.mock.
 Running `fauxhai` on a machine effectively runs `ohai`, but then sanitizes the data, removing/replacing things like:

 - users
 - ssh keys
 - usernames in paths